Salvius Julianus: Life and career

 Julianus was born during the last years of the Emperor Trajan (r.
 98–117), probably at the village of Pupput near the Roman colony of Hadrumetum, on the east coast of Africa Province (now modern Sousse in Tunisia).
 Apparently he came from a Latin-speaking family.
 At Hadrumetum, an inscription has been discovered which describes his career in office.

 He studied law with Javolenus Priscus, the head of the Sabinian school of legal thought.
 Julianus refers to Javolenus in his mature legal writings.
 Even as a young man he was renowned for his learning.
-According to his contemporary the Roman jurist Sextus Pomponius, Julianus (along with Aburnus Valens and Tuscianus) eventually came to lead for a time this very influential school of jurisprudence.
+According to his contemporary the Roman jurist Sextus Pomponius, Julianus (along with Aburnius Valens and Tuscianus) eventually came to lead for a time this very influential school of jurisprudence.
 A student of Julianus, namely Sextus Caecilius Africanus, perhaps later followed as the head of this Sabinian school.

 During the Principate the classical Roman law flourished.
 Two schools of legal thought contended: the Proculian (earlier linked to Labeo) and the Sabinian.
 It appears there was some rivalry between Julianus, who led the Sabinian, and another Roman jurist, a contemporary named Publius Iuventius Celsus, who led the Proculian.
 Neither one quoted the other in his writings, apparently.
 Among long-standing, close colleagues of Julianus were the aforementioned jurists Africanus and Pomponius.

 During this period Hadrian (r.117–138) also appointed Julianus to revise into final form the Praetor's Edict, which up until then had been announced annually.
 Thereafter, Iulianus became occupied with writing his own substantial commentary on developments in Roman law, his celebrated Digestorum libri xc [Digesta in 90 books].

 Under the next emperor, Antoninus Pius, Julianus continued serving in the imperial council, the consilium principis.
 Subsequently, he became governor of Germania Inferior under Antoninus Pius, and later governor of Hispania Tarraconensis under the emperor Marcus Aurelius.
 Julianus then returned to his native region where, c.
 168–169, he concluded his career as proconsul of Africa Province.
 He seems to have died during the co-reign of Lucius Verus (r.161-169).

 Little is known of his private life.
 Yet Julianus (whose own date of birth is uncertain) evidently was related to the emperor Didius Iulianus (133–193, r.193).
 Perhaps through his daughter from Hadrumetum, who married into "one of the most prominent families of Mediolanum" (modern Milan), he became the grandfather of Didius Iulianus, or else his uncle.
 Yet Didius was unfortunately a notorious scoundrel, who nonetheless was evidently raised by the mother of the noble Emperor Marcus Aurelius (r.161–180).